Introduction – SSC Exam

 SSC GD Constable Exam

 SSC GD stands for Staff Selection Commission General Duty exam.
 This recruitment drive is conducted by SSC and developed by the Ministry of Home Affairs (MHA) to recruit eligible candidates for the General Duty Constable post in the para-military forces.
 It consists of 3 stages that candidates need to clear to get the job they always dreamt of.
-These stages are Computer Based Test (CBT), Physical Efficiency Test (PET), and Physical Standard Test (PST) followed by document verification.
-The notification for the same has been released on 27 October 2022 and the SSC exam dates for GD Constable are 10 January to 14 February 2023.
+These stages are Computer Based Test (CBT), Physical Efficiency Test (PET) and Physical Standard Test (PST) followed by document verification.

 SSC JHT Exam